PapenfussLab/gridss/Readme.md

 Reference genome fasta file.
 Note that gridss caches the entire reference genome in memory so ensure that the working memory available to gridss comfortably exceeds the reference genome size.
-16GB is recommended for multithreaded processing of whole-genome sequencing of mammalian genomes.
+8GB + 2GB per thread is recommended for multithreaded processing of whole-genome sequencing of mammalian genomes.

 ### INPUT (Required)

 Input libraries.
-Specify multiple times (ie INPUT=file1.bam INPUT=file2.bam INPUT=file3.bam ) to process multiple libraries together.
+Specify multiple times (ie `INPUT=file1.bam INPUT=file2.bam INPUT=file3.bam` ) to process multiple libraries together.
 Gridss considers all reads in each file to come from a single library.
 Input files containing read groups from multiple different libraries should be split into an input file per-library.

-### INPUT_READ_PAIR_MIN_CONCORDANT_FRAGMENT_SIZE, INPUT_READ_PAIR_MAX_CONCORDANT_FRAGMENT_SIZE

-Per INPUT overrides of the default concordant fragment size calculation.
-If your fragment size distribution is unusual, this option can be used to override the default value.

-### INPUT_TUMOUR
+### INPUT_CATEGORY

-Same as INPUT, but used for tumour/normal processing.
-The somatic P-value (SPV INFO field) is calculated based on total INPUT evidence vs INPUT_TUMOUR evidence.
+Numeric category (starting at zero) to allocate the corresponding input file to.
+Per-category variant support is output so a category should be specified for each input file when performing analysis on multiple samples at once. (eg `INPUT=normal75bp.bam INPUT_CATEGORY=0 INPUT=normal100bp.bam INPUT_CATEGORY=0 INPUT=tumour100bp.bam INPUT_CATEGORY=1` ).

-### INPUT_TUMOUR_READ_PAIR_MIN_CONCORDANT_FRAGMENT_SIZE, INPUT_TUMOUR_READ_PAIR_MAX_CONCORDANT_FRAGMENT_SIZE
+### READ_PAIR_CONCORDANT_PERCENT

-Matching INPUT_TUMOUR overrides for INPUT_READ_PAIR_MIN/MAX_CONCORDANT_FRAGMENT_SIZE.
+Portion (0.0-1.0) of read pairs to be considered concordant.
+Concordant read pairs are considered to provide no support for structural variation.

-### SCRIPT
+### INPUT_MIN_FRAGMENT_SIZE, INPUT_MAX_FRAGMENT_SIZE

-When alignment is required to continue processing, gridss will write a script for the alignments required to this file as well as stderr.
+Per input overrides for explicitly specifying fragment size interval to be considered concordant.
+As with INPUT_CATEGORY, these must be specified for all input files.
+Use null to indicate an override is not required for a particular input (eg `INPUT=autocalc.bam INPUT_MIN_FRAGMENT_SIZE=null INPUT_MAX_FRAGMENT_SIZE=null INPUT=manual.bam INPUT_MIN_FRAGMENT_SIZE=100 INPUT_MAX_FRAGMENT_SIZE=300` )

 ### PER_CHR